estherdomfeh213/0xJourney/README.md

 - The OSI Model (Open Systems Interconnetion) model represents an easy and intuitive way to standardize the different parts required to communicate across networks.

+- The model makes it clear what is required to communicate on a network by splitting the requirements into multiple layers.

+- The OSI Model looks like this:

+Layer                                                            	What it does 7 - Application	                                         Where humans process data and information 6 - Presentation	                                       Ensures data is in a usable format 5 - Session                                              Capable of maintaining connections 4 - Transport	                                           Data is forwarded to a service capable of handling requests 3 - Network Layer                                        Responsible for which path packets should travel on a network 2 - Data Link	                                           Responsible for which physical devices packets should go to 1 - Physical                                             The physical infrastructure to transport data